 Riding horses should be shown with manes plaited.

-Simon adds that good coat condition is imperative.
+Leading show producer Simon Reynolds says that good coat condition is imperative:

 Riding horses are shown with a coloured browband and the rider should wear a tweed jacket, unlike a navy one usually seen in hack classes.